Cairi-S/tom-poulson-2/README.md

 ### EXISTING FEATURES
 - Header Logo - Appears on every page making the brand easily identifiable.
 The logo will react as users have come to expect - clicking on it will return them to the Home screen.
-- Header Navigation Bar - Appears on every page and creates Quick and easy navigation to all areas of the website.
+- Header Navigation Bar - Appears on every page and creates quick and easy navigation to all areas of the website.
-- Footer Copyright Info - Appears on every page to protect the business copyright.
+- Footer Copyright Info - Appears on every page to protect the business' copyright.
 - Footer Social Icons - Appears on every page to guide the user toward the musicians social media profiles.
 - Call to Action Buttons - Appear on every page to encourage users to reach out to the musician, hopefully improving business opportunities.
 - Images - All images chosen is an action image with the aim of providing an emotional response.